Northern Guilford High School: Athletics

 Northern Men's Track and Field Team 2012 3A State Champion.

-The Northern Guilford Nighthawks Football have won 3 consecutive 3AA State Championships, defeating Crest High School in 2010 and 2011 and Charlotte Catholic in the 2012 championship game.
-They have recently won the 2014 3AA State Championship as well, defeating Weddington High School.
+The Northern Guilford Nighthawks Football won 3 consecutive 3AA State Championships, defeating Crest High School in 2010 and 2011 and Charlotte Catholic in the 2012 championship game.
+They also won the 2014 3AA State Championship, defeating Weddington High School.

 In 2017, the Northern Guilford Women's Basketball team won the state championship.

 In 2017, the Northern Guilford Baseball team won the state championship on Friday June 3, 2017 in Zebulon, N.C.

 In 2020, the Northern Guilford wrestling team won the 3A NC Dual Team State Championship by defeating Enka HS.
 The Nighthawks defeated a favored Enka at the Greensboro Coliseum.